valmikroy/tech_notes/.gitignore/netperf_notes.md

 - `-i <sizespec>` This option enables the calculation of confidence intervals and sets the minimum and maximum number of iterations to run in attempting to achieve the desired confidence interval.

+- `-j` This option instructs netperf to keep additional timing statistics when explicitly running an Omni Tests.

+- `-o` and `-O` are offsets in buffersizes in local and remote systems.
+- `-P` boolean flag to display test banner.
+-